Port Credit: History

-Port Credit's Vogue Theatre opened on Lakeshore Road in 1937 and closed for movie goers in 1979.
+Port Credit's Vogue Theatre opened on Lakeshore Road in 1937 and closed in 1979.
 The Art-Deco theatre was repurposed (classic theatre marquee removed) and is now a restaurant/sportsbar.
+In 1960 the Don Rowing Club moved to the banks of the Credit River.

-Port Credit acquired the status of "police village" in 1909, and town status in 1961.
-The town did not amalgamate with its neighbouring settlements in southern Peel County when the Town of Mississauga was created from the former Toronto Township in 1968.
-Port Credit maintained its independence until the City of Mississauga was incorporated in 1974.
+Despite the urbanization of the surrounding area, Port Credit remained independent, and was given town status in 1961.
+The town remained independent even after the Town of Mississauga was created from the township in 1968, only being amalgamated with it when it was reincorporated as the City of Mississauga in 1974.

 The Adamson Estate, located near the eastern boundary of the neighbourhood, was purchased from the family of Agar Adamson by the Credit Valley Conservation Authority in 1975.

 Today the harbour has been redeveloped into a marina on the east bank and a charter fishing centre and public boat launch facility on the west bank under the lighthouse.
 Port Credit Harbour Marina is the largest public marina in the region.
 The Ridgetown (launched June 24, 1905 as William E. Corey, a lake bulk freighter) has been a structure of Port Credit since June 21, 1974, when she was loaded with stone and, with her cabins and stack still in place, sunk as a breakwater for the Port Credit Harbour.

 Community

 The Port Credit arena was constructed between September 10, 1958, and the official opening on October 4, 1959.
 Built for CA$360,000, it is the second covered arena in the current city of Mississauga, the first public arena built and is the oldest surviving arena in the city.
 It is the home of the Port Credit Storm hockey teams.

 A replica of Port Credit's lighthouse was built by the Lions Club of Credit Valley atop a sewage pumping station; it is the home of the local BIA and Tourist Bureau and the logo for many local organizations.

 The Port Credit Library, located on 20 Lakeshore Road East, sits beside the Credit River and a large public park.
 Along with the Lorne Park and Lakeview branches, the Port Credit Library was redeveloped as part of the Government's Infrastructure Stimulus Fund beginning in 2009.
-The $3.1 million renovation project completed in 2013 However due to the building structure issue, it closed since June 28, 2021.
+The $3.1 million renovation project completed in 2013 However, due to a building structure issue, it was closed on June 28, 2021, but reopened in early 2024.